chicuongwg/SmartAqua/README.md

-# Smart Aquarium Management IoT System
+# SMARTAQUA - Smart Aquarium IoT System for Home Use

 ## Overview